OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 The angel of the Lord moved on further and stood in a narrow place where there was no room to turn, either to the right or to the left.

 ## Numbers 22:27
-When the donkey saw the angel of the Lord, it lay down under Balaam, and he was angry and beat it with his staff.
+Seeing the angel of the Lord, the donkey lay down under Balaam, causing him to become angry and strike it with his staff.

 ## Numbers 22:28
-Then the Lord opened the donkey’s mouth, and it said to Balaam, “What have I done to you to make you beat me these three times?”
+Then the Lord enabled the donkey to speak, and it said to Balaam, “What have I done to you to make you strike me these three times?”

 ## Numbers 22:29
-Balaam answered the donkey, “You have made a fool of me!
-If only I had a sword in my hand, I would kill you right now.”
+Balaam replied to the donkey, “You have embarrassed me!
+If only I had a sword in my hand, I would have killed you by now.”

 ## Numbers 22:30
 The donkey said to Balaam, “Am I not your own donkey, which you have ridden all your life to this day?
 Have I ever been in the habit of doing this to you?”
 “No,” he replied.